ucsdwcsng/rustypfb/README.md

 The algorithm implemented here, first preselects buffers of size $T_i$ for $1\leq i\leq k$.
 These buffers will copy the samples of the to-be-reverted box from the full channogram with appropriate padding, and apply the synthesis filter for that buffer size.

-Now, consider the $j$-th box.
+Now, consider the $k$-th box.
 Suppose its size is $A_k$.
 Then, exactly one of the following two conditions hold

 1. Either $A_k \leq T_i \leq 2 A_k$ for some $i$, or,
 2. $2A_k \leq T$, where $T$ is the size of the smallest pre-selected buffer.